lihini/task-management-api/README.md

 - GET /tasks/:id: Get a task by ID
 - PUT /tasks/:id: Update a task
 - DELETE /tasks/:id: Delete a task

+## File Upload Workflow
+1. Send fileNames in POST /tasks or PUT /tasks/:id.
+2. Receive pre-signed uploadUrls in the response.
+3. Use the URLs to upload files directly to S3 via client-side PUT requests.
+4. Permanent file URLs are stored in the task's fileUrls field.

 ## Project Structure